 A simple play on words can be just as effective, saying one thing but implying another, such as hinting at military titles in ‘Major spat on General Average’, or above a piece on why certain screws are ineffective at securing the plates on medium-speed diesel engines: ‘Allen screws it up badly’.

 Wiser heads sometimes prevailed: a story criticising the homogeneous loading of bulk carriers went under a more prosaic headline after the editor rejected ‘Homophobia’.

-For a subscription publication, the cover has one purpose: to persuade someone to tear off the plastic sleeve and open the magazine.
-There’s nothing like a pile of magazines still in their wrappers to persuade someone to cancel their subscription Finding the right image 51 times a year was always a challenge.
+For any magazine, the cover has one purpose, which is the same purpose as the wrapper on a chocolate bar: to persuade someone to pluck it from the shelves, tear off the plastic sleeve and open what's inside.
+There’s nothing like a pile of magazines still in their wrappers to make someone cancel their subscription.
+Finding the right image 51 times a year was always a challenge.

 In the same way, a headline exists to persuade someone to read the story and so justify the subscription.
 The content has to offer value to an executive, but executives are people first, and so have to be engaged on a human level.

-So, when we did a cover story examining whether the International Group of P&I Clubs really was a closed club, I went to a nightclub and photographed the doorman in the classic ‘you can’t come in’ pose.
+So, when we did a cover story examining whether the International Group of P&I Clubs (or was it IACS?) really was a closed shop, I went to a nightclub and photographed the doorman in the classic ‘you can’t come in’ pose.
 He asked for two copies of the magazine: one for himself and one for his mother.

 I have a final confession to make: one of our correspondents didn’t exist.
 When we introduced bylines for the first time in 120 years, we needed a name to put on the template – one that wouldn’t look silly or misleading if it accidentally got published, and one we could also use for anonymous sources.
 Helena Handcart was considered, but in the end we opted for Helen Highwater.
 Alas, she never went on to greater things.